Leto: Wrath myths

 The Niobe narrative appears in Ovid's Metamorphoses where Leto has demanded the women of Thebes to go to her temple and burn incense.
 Niobe, queen of Thebes, enters in the midst of the worship and insults the goddess, claiming that having beauty, better parentage and more children than Leto, she is more fit to be worshipped than the goddess.
 To punish this insolence, Leto begs Apollo and Artemis to avenge her against Niobe and to uphold her honor.
 Obedient to their mother, the twins slay Niobe's seven sons and seven daughters, leaving her childless, and her husband Amphion kills himself.
 Niobe is unable to move from grief and seemingly turns to marble, though she continues to weep, and her body is transported to a high mountain peak in her native land.

+A rarer version of the myth gives Leto an active role in bringing Niobe down rather than relying on Artemis and Apollo after the queen claimed her children to be more beautiful than Leto's; the goddess caused Niobe's husband Philottus to die accidentally during hunting, and her father Assaon to fall in love with her.
+After Niobe rejected him many times, Assaon invited the Niobids at a banquet, and there he killed them all by setting them on fire.

+The narrative of Leto destroying Niobe's children parallels another myth about Niobe, in which her sister-in-law Aëdon, jealous of how fecund Niobe had turned out while she only had one or two children (Itylus and Neis), attempted to kill Niobe's eldest child Amaleus only to end up killing her own son instead.
+Aëdon acts as a foil to Leto; both are mothers of a son and a daughter who feel threatened by Niobe's children, and both attempt to hurt Niobe by harming the Niobids.
+Unlike Leto however, Aëdon is a mortal woman and not a goddess, so she lacks the power to ruin Niobe and her plans fail.